Lesson #2: Don't assume that all islands are the same size as Singapore

 I was acutely aware of the disappointment of my family, though they tried not to express it.
 We could have explored the waterfalls, or the harbour or even the Food Street near our inn.
 Instead, we settled at Juk Story, 10 minutes away from the bus terminal, to have porridge for dinner.

+We then had to make our way back to the terminal to take the 9 pm bus back to Seogwipo.
 Our beds, which had seemed charming like the Japanese futons at first, turned out to be not thick enough and the heat from the floor kept searing through the mattress at certain parts.
 The traditional rectangular Korean pillow was too hard for my liking; the room was too bright even with curtains drawn, and I took a really long time to find a comfortable position to fall asleep. :(

 We had limited time to admire the beauty the next morning in our haste to get to the right bus stop for the bus #600 back to Jeju Airport.
 Managed to snap a few polaroids but that was all.